The Active Guides of International Mountain Guides

 IMG is fortunate to have The Best partners internationally.
 Romulo has guided our Ecuador climbs for 20 years.
 He resides just outside of Quito with his wife, Patricia and son, Camilo.
 We don't even want to count how many times he's been to the summit of each Ecuadorean summit!
 He's also climbed with IMG on Cerro Aconcagua, Denali and Vinson Massif.
 No one knows Ecuador like Romulo.
 Strong, knowledgeable, friendly and competent are great adjectives to describe our good friend and guide.
 Romulo gives our Ecuador trips a leg up on the competition.

 Jason Edwards started his guiding career in the 1970's, and has since guided and led successful ascents of many mountains around the world, including Shishapangma and four successful expeditions to the summit of Mt.
 Everest.
-His 2001 Everest expedition became one of the most successful expedition in Everest history, when 14 of 16 climbers reached the 29,035' summit.
+His 2001 Everest expedition became one of the most successful expeditions in Everest history, when 14 of 16 climbers reached the 29,032' summit.
 Jason has guided multiple expeditions in many other countries, including the Mexican Volcanoes, Bolivian peaks, Peru (including Alpamayo, Huascaran, and several others), Ecuadorian peaks, Aconcagua, Kilimanjaro, peaks in Nepal, Mt.
 Elbrus in Russia, Mt.
 Vinson in Antarctica, and various peaks in North America.
 In 2002, Jason became the 65th person to climb the famed continental "Seven Summits," after his ascent of Mt.
 Koscuiszko, located in New South Wales, Australia.
 From 1981 to 2004, Jason also guided for Rainier Mountaineering, where he led several ascents of Mt.
 McKinley.
 As an IMG guide in 2006, he reached Mt.
 Rainier's summit for the 300th time which placed him in the company of only seven other guides who have also achieved this rare feat, and got him featured in The News Tribune's "Heroes and Legends of 2006" article.
-Jason is a Certified AMGA Alpine guide and Emergency Medical Technician, and he likes to focus on participant enjoyment and safety, which can be seen throughout the trips he leads and organizes.
+Jason is a Certified AMGA Alpine Guide and Emergency Medical Technician, and he likes to focus on participant enjoyment and safety, which can be seen throughout the trips he leads and organizes.
 His degrees in education and business further help International Mountain Guides strive for its goal providing the best quality adventures possible.

 Jason In The News: